andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-19-Abstract_Classes_and_Interfaces.markdown

 <u>Interface<u>

 In Python, there is no formal definition for an __interface__ but we can still represent one by creating a class that only defines abstract methods.
-An interface is designed to be used as an abstract data type.
-An interface enforces that the classes that implement it, define specific methods and behaviour.
+An interface is designed to be used as an abstract data type that enforces the following: the classes that implement it will define specific methods and behaviour.

 """"""